nuxeo/FunkLoad/README.txt

 FunkLoad_ is a functional and load web tester, main use cases are:

-* Functional regression testing of web projects.
+* Functional testing of web projects and thus regression testing.

+* Performance testing tool by loading the web application and monitoring your servers it helps you to pinpoint bottlenecks, giving a detail report of performance measurement.

+* Load testing tool to expose bugs that do not surface in cursory testing, like volume testing or longevity testing.

-* Benching web application and producing detail reports.
+* Stress testing tool to overwhelming the web application resources and test the application recoverability.

-* Writing web agents, like checking if a site is alive, or scripting any web repetitive task.
+* Writing web agents by scripting any web repetitive task, like checking if a site is alive.

 Main FunkLoad_ features are:

-* Pure python package compatible with pyUnit_ framework, just use funkload.FunkLoadTestCase instead of unittest.TestCase.
+* Functional test are pure python script using the pyUnit_ framework like normal unit test, python enable complex scenarios to handle real world app.

 * Truly emulate a web browser (single-threaded) using Richard Jones'
   webunit_: